 Straddling Europe and Asia, Turkey is a multicultural country with a rich history.
-Due to its sunny weather, welcoming culture and low cost of living, many expats relocate to Turkey for retirement, but the country has plenty to offer expats who can obtain a work permit.
+Thanks to Turkey's sunny weather, welcoming culture and low cost of living, many expats relocate to Turkey for retirement, but the country has plenty to offer expats who can obtain a work permit.
 As with most countries, moving to Turkey has its benefits and disadvantages.

 Below are some of the main pros and cons of living in Turkey.